Enjoy the Taste of Your Water

 Iron, copper and other metals can make your water taste like a tin can, and can give it a rusty, cloudy color.

-The rotten egg smell that’s not uncommon in well water is actually sulfur that gets into water through the ground.
+The rotten egg smell (common in well water) is actually Hydrogen Sulfide that gets into water through the ground.

 Murky, Discolored Look